Cystic Fibrosis: One Patient’s Story, Current Treatments and Exciting New Therapies on the Horizon

 Peters' story is a bit unusual for a CF patient – she wasn’t diagnosed until age 24 in 1989 (ironically the same year the CFTR gene was discovered).
 Throughout college, she got more and more upper respiratory infections; they were successfully treated with antibiotics, so she didn’t think twice about them.
 “I also had walking pneumonia during my honeymoon,” Peters added.
 “The older you get, the less likely doctors are to consider it CF, at least at that time 30 years ago.”

 But when she was pregnant with her first child, she had many upper respiratory infections that weren’t going away despite antibiotic treatment.
 Around 38 weeks, her doctors decided to do a last resort chest x-ray.
-The radiologists saw markers of CF and sent her to specialists to be evaluated, confirming her CF diagnosis with a sweat test.
+The radiologists saw markers of Cystic Fibrosis and sent her to specialists to be evaluated, confirming her CF diagnosis with a sweat test.

 “Looking back, there were symptoms, but I never considered CF growing up,” commented Peters.
 “I’m on the milder end of the disease, but it’s definitely getting worse as I’ve gotten older because every infection does a little damage to your lungs.”